SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/Development/Docs/Images/Telemetry%20Analyzer%201.JPG)

 In this dialog you can initialize the analyzer for your car and your targeted driving style.

+##### Handling

 Let's start withe first tab "Handling":

   1. It is absolutely crucial, that the steering lock and steering ratio information is correct, since a calculated combination of these values together with the angular velocity are used to detect over- or understeer in a corner.